 - We have offices in Southfield, Detroit, Ann Arbor, Macomb County, and handle cases in all major cities and counties, including Monroe, Lansing, Saginaw, Flint, Kalamazoo, and Grand Rapids.

 - Legal representation under our No-Fee Promise, which means we do not charge you any legal fees unless you get a settlement.
-We pay all of the case expenses and you will never be asked to give us any money while we work on your case.
+We pay all of the case expenses.
+You will never be asked to give us any money while we work on your case.
 Our fee gets paid when you receive your check.

 What should I do after a Slip and Fall?